LoginRadius/engineering-portal/content/opencv-webapp-integration/index.md

 So if you see the code, it's very straightforward.
 We import streamlit as st. The default is a simple linear layout where we can place components on the webpage in a sequential manner.
 For eg `st.title() , st.checkbox(), st.slider()` places the these components on the main page in the order in which they are called..

-Streamli also offers a side panel.
+Streamlit also offers a side panel.
 In order to place components in the sidepanel, we can do it like this.
 `st.sidebar.title() , st.sidebar.checkbox(), st.sidebar.slider()`

 There are other components also apart from these, you can explore more in the [docs](https://docs.streamlit.io/library/get-started).

-## Time to integrate Streamlit to our OpenCV project.
+## Time to integrate Streamlit into our OpenCV project.

 Now let's integrate our OpenCV program to Streamlit.
 Here is the complete code.